lverweijen/datarules/README.md

 ## Similar work (python)

-These work on pandas:
+These work on pandas, but only do validation:

-- [Pandera](https://pandera.readthedocs.io/en/stable/index.html) - A good alternative for validation only.
-Like us, their checks are vectorized too.
+- [Pandera](https://pandera.readthedocs.io/en/stable/index.html) - Like us, their checks are also vectorized.
-- [Pandantic](https://github.com/wesselhuising/pandantic) - A combination of validation and parsing based on [pydantic](https://docs.pydantic.dev/latest/).
+- [Pandantic](https://github.com/wesselhuising/pandantic) - Combination of validation and parsing based on [pydantic](https://docs.pydantic.dev/latest/).

 The following offer validation only, but none of them seem to be vectorized or support pandas directly.